What to Do If Your Health Insurance Claim Is Denied

 • Your right to appeal and the deadline to do so

-Common reasons for health insurance claim denials include:
+For example, common reasons for health insurance claim denials include:

-• The service was not medically necessary
+• The service wasn’t deemed medically necessary

 • The provider was out of network